NullPointerExeptionBruh/Bad-apple-winpe/README.md

 # Bad-apple-winpe
-Bad apple in WinPE using ASCII script
+Bad apple in WinPE using ASCII script (in progress)